-For those struggling with credit card debt, payday loans, student loans or other personal debts, we’ll provide a complete overview so that you can make the right decision on whether debt consolidation is right for you.
+It’s possible to consolidate many different forms of debt, but it’s important to first figure out what’s best for your particular situation.
+For those struggling with credit card debt, payday loans, student loans or other personal debts, here’s a complete overview to help you make an informed decision about whether debt consolidation is the right choice for you.

 It’s important to remember that debt consolidation will never wipe out your balance – you’re stuck with that unless you are able to negotiate forgiveness with your lenders.
-However, if you are able to get a lower interest rate on your new loan, you will save a boatload of money.
-There’s also a secondary benefit of only needing to make a single payment.
-This is easier to stay on top of and may result in fewer late fees if you struggle to stay on top of all your payments.
+However, if you are able to get a lower interest rate on your new loan, you will usually save a boatload of money.

 Before jumping to a conclusion and applying for loans, it’s important to consider the potential benefits and drawbacks of debt consolidation.